elitob23/security-portfolio/README.md

 Each project folder includes a full README covering the problem, approach, technical detail, and outcome.

-General self-hosted infrastructure (Pi-hole, Jellyfin, etc.) isn't part of this portfolio — that lives in a separate [homelab-infra repo](#).

 ## Work Projects

 | Project | Summary | Status |